rhmaxdotorg/pulsechain-validator/README.md

 Be careful!
 It deletes and resets things, so read the code and make sure you understand what it does before using it.

 # New Server Helper Script
-Just some nice-to-haves if you're using the AWS Cloud for your validator server.
+Just some nice-to-haves if you're using Digital Ocean or AWS Cloud for your validator server.

 # Client Update Script
 It pulls updates from Gitlab, rebuilds the clients and restarts the services back again.
 Only supports Geth and Lighthouse.